EU Digital Services Act (DSA)

 Why it Matters

-The EU DSA helps organizations strengthen online platform governance, elevate user protections, and ensure compliance within a unified digital regulatory framework.
-Key benefits include:
+The EU Digital Services Act helps organizations strengthen online platform governance, elevate user protections, and ensure compliance within a unified digital regulatory framework.

 - Promote responsible platform oversight